The brown suit is a treasure trove of style possibilities.

-Match Tie with Brown Suit & Blue Shirt
+Tie Colors with a Brown Suit & Light Blue Shirt

-Because the light blue shirt softens up the color scheme, you can pull off a brown tie in this scenario.
+Because the light blue shirt softens up the color scheme, you can pull off a brown tie as well.
 Try a couple of different shades, too!
 Darker or lighter than the suit, it all works.

 A patterned or polka dot tie is a great choice here.
 Shades of navy, grey, brown, and black work well together with this outfit.

-You don’t even need to try out just the burgundy tie.
-You can add burgundy shoes to your suit to complete your ensemble!
+But you can also add burgundy shoes to your suit to complete your ensemble!

-Match Tie with Dark Brown Suit & Pink Shirt
+Match Tie with Brown Suit & Pink Shirt

 Black is a grounding color, so black shoes are an excellent option in this case.
 They will dress up your look a little.